This website is run by the Newcastle Independents.

 Personal information on children

-The Newcastle upon Tyne Community First Party does not knowingly process any personal details from individuals under the age of 14 without parent / guardian consent.
+Newcastle Independents does not knowingly process any personal details from individuals under the age of 14 without parent / guardian consent.
 Details of under 18s are processed as part of their inclusion in the electoral register in the year they attain voting age, for membership purposes, or for other purposes defined prior to the data being submitted.

 Where we use consent as our legal basis for processing your data, or process special categories of your data based on your explicit consent, you have the right to withdraw your consent at any time.
 This does not affect our right to process your data before you decide to withdraw your consent.